ExpertPhotography

 ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little money.
 Need more info?
 See how it all works here.

-Bad sound from your built-in DSLR microphone can be a huge problem.
+Bad sound from your built-in camera microphone can be a huge problem when recording with DSLR or mirrorless cameras.
 In fact, you’re more likely to lose viewers because of bad sound than bad video.
-DSLRs suffer from where their microphones are situated.
-And also from the quality of their pre-amps.

 Our Top 3 Choices for The Best DSLR Microphone